Master’s Degree in Justice, Trials and Procedures Course in Procedural Law

 About this program

 The Master’s degree in Procedural Law trains lawyers specialising in procedure who are looking for judicial or para-judicial careers (magistrates, lawyers, bailiffs, litigation lawyers in companies or administrations, careers in the police, gendarmerie and customs).
 This cross-disciplinary course aims for both excellence in the fundamentals of private and public procedures, both internal and international, as a guarantee of passing the various professional and entrance exams and sustainable employability, but also specialisation in the sectors and targeted professions.
 The course prepares in particular for the profession of judicial officer.
 The partnerships developed with professionals (jurisdictions, bar associations, judicial officers, administrations), whose members are largely involved in the teachings, the supervision and the evaluation of internships, are intended to encourage the professional integration of the students.
-A three-month internship accompanied by a report and a defense presentation or the drafting of a thesis, as well as study trips to national or international institutions complete this program.
+A three-month internship accompanied by a report and a defense presentation or the drafting of a thesis, as well as study trips to national or international institutions complete this program.and

 Paul Cazalbou